laohio/stocknews/README.md

 <img width="1280" alt="screen shot 2018-08-02 at 9 07 17 pm" src="https://user-images.githubusercontent.com/16903793/43618981-91129e6c-9699-11e8-8b23-f1bdf3b6f0bc.png">

-The inspiration for this app stems from my personal curiosity to learn more about short-term price fluctuations in the stock market, and how big news announcements (e.g. Amazon acquiring Whole Foods) can affect invester confidence.
+The inspiration for this app stems from my personal curiosity to learn more about short-term price fluctuations in the stock market, and how external forces (e.g. Amazon acquiring Whole Foods) can affect invester confidence.
 This is a personal side project I did for my own learning, and thus may not run perfectly.

 IMPLEMENTATION